Julio M. Ottino

-Julio M. Ottino is a chemical engineer known for his research in fluid dynamics, chaos and mixing, and complex systems.
-He is also an artist, author, and educator.
+Julio M. Ottino is an engineering scientist, author, artist, and educator.
+Trained as a chemical engineer, he is known for his research in fluid dynamics, chaos and mixing, and complex systems.
 He is currently the Distinguished Robert R. McCormick Institute Professor and Walter P. Murphy Professor of chemical and biological engineering at Northwestern University, and is also a professor of management and organizations in the Kellogg School of Management.

 He previously served as the dean of the McCormick School of Engineering and Applied Science at Northwestern University from 2005-2023.

 Early life and education

 Ottino was born in La Plata, Argentina.
 Growing up with twin interests in art and science, he received a degree in chemical engineering from the National University of La Plata in 1974.
 After this, while drafted as an officer in the Argentinean Navy, he mounted a solo art exhibit.
 Immediately after finishing a two-year term in the Navy, he got married and moved to the United States for graduate school in chemical engineering at the University of Minnesota, where he received his PhD in 1979.